jaruizsys/ComparingClassifiers/README.md

 When using ALL the features provided in the dataset and passing cross the classifiers mentioned above, we found similar results, but with high differences in the fitting time.
 Considering the accuracy, precision, recall and fitting time, the `KNN` classifier appear as the best option still.

 KNN Test accuracy: `90.49993 %` with a fitting time of `7.79`.

+With the latest results we could see the test accuracy has being improved in comparision with the simple model (`All: 90.49993% vs Simple: 88.0311%`) but the fitting time has being increase from `0.05288` to ``7.79`

 ## Evaluation